 - Fitzroy Stars Youth Club

-How it worked: The Fitzroy Pay the Rent group received payment from a range of interested non-Aboriginal people; and passed it on to their Aboriginal counterparts, who then utilised and distributed the funds as they saw fit.
-The Pay the Rent group was thereby able to calculate a running total of how much was being paid and by how many people/parties.
+How it worked: The Fitzroy Pay the Rent group received payment from a range of interested non-Aboriginal people; they passed it on to their Aboriginal counterparts, who then utilised and distributed the funds as they saw fit.
+The Pay the Rent group was able to calculate a running total of how much was being paid by how many people/parties.